Glossary of Terms

 Special Effects Technicians

-A person who usually looks very similar to a leading actor or actress who “stands in” while camera and equipment is adjusted in preparation for filming.
+A stand-in usually looks very similar to a leading actor or actress who “stands in” while the camera and equipment are adjusted in preparation for filming.

 Stunt Coordinator